 Uniting individuals and organisations to raise awareness of, and call for an end to, all forms of violence against women and girls.
 Mothers' Union believes that prevention needs to focus on; teaching children and adults about loving and respectful relationships; that there are laws against all forms of violence and abuse and the means to enforce them; that those experiencing violence are supported; and that perpetrators are brought to justice and rehabilitated.

-See Prayer Day for details of our Rainbow Prayer Day on 29th November.
+See Prayer Day for details of resources used in our Rainbow Prayer Day held in Gloucester on 29th November.

 Bye Buy Childhood

 Train a child in the appropriate way, and when they become older, they will not turn from it.
 (Proverbs 22 v6)